Extra Long Cotton Production in Tons

 Reinhart has a dedicated team of specialists in ELS cotton which is supported by local offices and representatives in all major producing countries.
 This allows the company's customers to benefit from a unique know-how of the ELS market, not just in giving qualitative advice on the wide range of varieties, but also regarding the management of price fluctuations which often exceed the volatility of regular upland cotton.

 While regular upland cotton is the seed coating of the plant Gossypium hirsutum, ELS cotton is the product of a botanically different plant, Gossypium barbadense.
 Originating in Peru around 4200 BC, Gossypium barbadense traveled via the Caribbean and North America to Egypt where it arrived during the reign of Mohammad Ali Pasha in the early 19th century.
 Over years of painful selections with primitive methods the first commercially usable long staple variety called Mit Afifi emerged in 1882.
-Another long staple variety developed in Egypt in the 19th century was Sakellaridis, which formed the basis for all long-staple varieties grown today in Central Asia, Sudan and the Xinjiang province of China.
+Another long staple variety developed in Egypt in the 19th century was Sakellaridis, which formed the basis for all long-staple varieties grown today in Central Asia, East Africa and the Xinjiang province of China.

 Today ELS varieties are grown in a number of countries worldwide.
 The largest production centers are in Egypt, California and in the Western Chinese province of Xinjiang.
-Minor producing regions are India, the Central Asian Republics, Sudan, Israel, Peru and Australia.
+Minor producing regions are India, the Central Asian Republics, East Africa, Israel, Peru and Australia.
 Textiles made out of ELS cotton are produced in many countries throughout the world by textile companies equipped to spin and weave this unique fiber.
 ELS cotton only represents three percent of total world cotton production, but consumers all around the world consider textiles made of ELS varieties as representing the very best quality.

 Egypt has traditionally been the leading source of ELS cotton and still has a deserved reputation for producing some of the finest varieties at competitive prices.
 Today it remains the second largest exporter of ELS cotton to the world markets.
 Reinhart has been strongly involved in Egyptian cotton since 1907 when Reinhart & Co. was founded in Alexandria.
 It soon grew into one of the largest Egyptian cotton exporters, active in ginning as well as financing of cotton production.
 After the revolution of President Nasser, the country became less friendly to foreign investment, and in 1963 Reinhart & Co., Alexandria was nationalized.
 Despite this set-back, Reinhart has always kept its good connections in Egypt and has successfully maintained its position as a major trader of Egyptian cotton.